 On CRTC 0, HITACHI engineers saved a C5 counter to use C9 instead.
 In additional management, C9 is compared with R9 and R5.

-The new limit of C9 is no longer R9 at the end of the line, but R5 at the beginning of the line (R5 must be greater than 0 for there to be at least one line generated, except in the context of interlace modes).
+The new limit of C9 is no longer R9 but R5-1 (R5 must be greater than 0 for there to be at least one line generated, except in the context of interlace modes).